c-elliott96/hackernews/README.md

 My list of WIP TODOs.
 Peridically sort these by priority!

-* [ ] Fix `./run ruby-lint -a` to work properly.
+* [ ] Fix `./run ruby-lint -a` to work properly

+* [ ] Figure out styling issues when rendering comment HTML

+  Tailwindcss's preflight base styling is interfering with the rendering of the HTML we get from HackerNews comments.
+For example, the `<p>` tags are not creating spaces between paragraphs.
+We render this markup directly, which means we'll have to somehow dynamically add classes to this markup, or determine some other solution.

-* [ ] Add some kind of CVE/deprecation scanner to keep dependencies up to date.
+* [ ] Add some kind of CVE/deprecation scanner to keep dependencies up to date

-      Or figure out how to cleanly rebase from `docker-rails-example`.
+* [ ] Figure out how to cleanly rebase from `docker-rails-example`

-* [ ] Update tests and add to reflect changes to `HackerNews.get`
+* [ ] Update tests

 * [ ] Handle future API changes properly